AkshatRaj00/AkshatRaj00/README.md

 Hey there! 👋 I'm **Akshat Raj**, an **AI Engineer & Full-Stack Developer** from India 🇮🇳, and the founder of **[OnePersonAI](https://onepersonai-website.vercel.app/)** — a visionary movement towards **Conscious Artificial Intelligence (C-AI)**, where machines don't just compute, they *understand*.

-### 🎯 What Drives Me

-💡 My mission?
-To build AI systems that bridge the gap between raw computational power and genuine emotional intelligence.
+💡 My mission is to build AI systems that bridge the gap between raw computational power and genuine emotional intelligence.
 I work at the intersection of:

 - **🧠 Neural Networks & Human Emotions** — Teaching machines to feel, not just think
 - **📊 Data Science & Mindfulness** — Finding patterns in both code and consciousness
 - **🤖 Automation & Empathy** — Building systems that serve humanity with understanding

-### 🌟 Current Focus
+### 🎯 Current Focus

 ```python
 class AkshatRaj: